tm-LBenson/AWS-Slides/_posts/2024-1-5-section-5-s3-lesson-11.md

 #### Key Features and Benefits

-- **Physical Data Transport**: Enables data transfer without relying on internet bandwidth, which is crucial for handling large datasets quickly and cost-effectively.
+- **Physical Data Transport**: Enables data transfer without relying on internet bandwidth, which is important for handling large datasets quickly and cost-effectively.
 - **Edge Computing**: Certain Snow Family devices offer onboard computing features, allowing you to perform data processing tasks directly on the device.
 This is beneficial for applications requiring local processing before the data is transferred to AWS.
 - **Security**: All data handled by Snow Family devices is encrypted using AWS Key Management Service (KMS), ensuring data security during transit.
 The physical devices are also rugged and tamper-resistant to provide physical security.
 - **Integration with AWS Services**: Snow Family devices are tightly integrated with AWS services, making it easier to manage data transfer and processing tasks through familiar AWS tools and interfaces.